Best Currency Pairs to Trade at What Time or Session?

 - What are the key factors that make an impact on currency pairs?

-Well, to answer all these we need to see how currencies behave and if this behavior is in-line with your trading style.
+To answer all these, we need to see how currencies behave and if this behavior is in-line with your trading style.
 We are on a quest to find the best time to trade Forex pairs.

 Trading sessions and currency pairs, are they related?

 Forex currencies trading volume is definitely in direct correlation with people's activity during the day.

 EUR/USD currency pair trade volume and major trends appearing as New York and London session close in:

 Indicator used on the screenshot: TradingSessions.

 Let us take the most traded pair, for example, the EUR/USD.
 It is logical to see decreasing activity during the night session in EU/US as financial institutions and traders close up their trading session.
 On the contrary, once they open in the morning, volatility spikes.

 Best Currency Pairs to Trade at What Time?

 Essentially, opportunities lie where there is a big movement, breaking news, reports, or a major trend getting strength.
 All these drivers emerge during specific country/currency daytime.

 The New York session starts at 12:00 and ends at 21:00 UTC.
 Therefore, the best pair to trade during the NY session is any currency pair with the USD.